bhm/Obsqr-Elevated/README.markdown

-qr - minimalistic QR scanner for Android
+# obsqr - minimalistic QR scanner for Android

 obsqr is a fast and lightweight QR scanner application for Android.